-The increase in accumulated other comprehensive loss of \$2.0 million, net of taxes, was driven by a change of \$5.2 million in the fair value of the interest rate hedging instruments, \$0.5 million in gains reclassified to income related to hedging instruments previously sold and offset by a \$3.7 million change in the value of certain foreign currencies relative to the U.S. dollar (primarily the British Pound, Euro and Canadian dollar.
-See "Note 14-Accumulated Other Comprehensive Loss" in the "Notes to Consolidated Financial Statements."
+The decrease in accumulated other comprehensive loss of \$0.4 million was driven by \$3.2 million of comprehensive income from the change in the value of certain foreign currencies relative to the U.S. dollar (primarily the British Pound, Euro and Canadian dollar), offset by a comprehensive loss from a change of \$2.2 million in the fair value of the interest rate hedging instruments as described above.
+See "Note 13-Accumulated Other Comprehensive Loss" in the "Notes to Consolidated Financial Statements."